Mental health symptoms and disorders

-First, choose any of the symptoms of common mental health issues below that may be relevant to you (or anyone you are trying to help), and read more.
+First, choose any of the symptoms of common mental health issues or disorders below that may be relevant to you (or anyone you are trying to help), and read more.

-- We have focused on the general symptoms of common mental health issues, and tried to steer clear of mental health ‘disorders’ as listed in the Diagnostic and Statistical Manual-5 (DSM-5)See: https://www.psychiatry.org/psychiatrists/practice/dsm [accessed 1 Nov.
-2017], as these can be confusing, overwhelming, and controversial.
+- We have focused on the general symptoms of common mental health issues, and included only a few mental health ‘disorders‘ as listed in the Diagnostic and Statistical Manual-5 (DSM-5)See: https://www.psychiatry.org/psychiatrists/practice/dsm [accessed 1 Nov.
+2017], as these can sometimes be confusing, overwhelming, and controversial.

 - We have also focused on common mental health issues, such as anxiety, depression, insomnia, irritability, and problems with attention or memory, rather than the more complex diagnoses, such as bipolar, schizophrenia, etc. (which we plan to focus on in the future)